 Do not put "roll call" as a subject line.
 Put your surname in the subject line.
 It is also helpful to list the time frame.

-subscribe or to unsubscribe from this list,
+subscribe or to unsubscribe from this list and manage your subscription,

 Do not send subscription/unsubscription commands to the list!
 It won't work and you will not be unsubscribed.
 They must be sent to the above addresses.
 You can use CAPS or lowercase, it doesn't matter.